pyne/pyne/docs/install/linux_source.rst

 Most common install flags:
 **************************
-The list of the possible flags can be retrieve using:
+The list of the possible flags can be retrieved using:

 unzipped directory::
    python setup.py --help